A Guide to Procedures in Family Court

 Your conference forms must be served and filed:

-However, if you are attending a settlement conference and you are required to provide Form 13B: Net Family Property Statement, this form must be served and filed 30 calendar days before the conference date.
+If you are attending a settlement conference and you are required to provide Form 13B: Net Family Property Statement, this form must be served and filed:

 You and the other party need to confirm with each other and the court that you will attend the conference.
 You must each: